edsonfsousa/edsonfsousa/README.md

 <p>
   <em>
-   Software engineer and DevOps engineer with knowledge of technologies in the different layers of a project, and experience in infrastructure with on-premises            systems, solid career, built around 2 years.
+   Software engineer and DevOps engineer with knowledge of technologies in the different layers of a project, and experience in infrastructure with on-premises            systems, solid career.
 Very committed to the assigned roles and always looking for new experiences and innovative technologies, also excellent in terms of learning and discipline, also cultivating a great mood.
 Always applying best practices in development and security.
   </em>
 </p>